 The pandemic has reminded people that community is important to them, community organisations that step into the breach when public policy fails them, the community of businesses – small and large – working together to enable government initiatives to be undertaken, individuals, families, community groups and businesses turning to making PPE for the UK’s National Health Service (NHS).

-I’ve heard many people saying that the pandemic has “introduced” them to neighbours they had never known or seen – one benefit of standing outside their front doors and clapping to thank the front-line workers of the NHS.
+We’ve heard many people saying that the pandemic has “introduced” them to neighbours they had never known or seen – one benefit of standing outside their front doors and clapping to thank the front-line workers of the NHS.

 The brand issue here is how does the Country positively harness this re-found value of community as a core characteristic of the people of the Country, one that might come to define it for people elsewhere.